Skip to main content

 The Anti-Bot Arms Race: Scrapers Keep The Lead

-Although, web scrapers have largely stayed one step ahead of anti-bot solution, on the whole it has become increasingly more difficult to scrape websites.
+Although, web scrapers have largely stayed one step ahead of anti-bot solutions, on the whole it is becoming increasingly more difficult and expensive to scrape websites.

 More and more websites are now using sophisticated anti-bot systems like Cloudflare, DataDome, PerimeterX, etc. with higher security settings to prevent web scrapers from accessing their websites.